 Below, we’ve documented changing Bollywood saree trends from over the past 50 years that are still in vogue today!
 Scroll through, and if you want to re-create any of these looks, we’ve got you covered here!

-10 Iconic Sarees From Bollywood Movies That We Love, And The Women Who Wore Them:
+10 Iconic Bollywood Sarees That We Love, And The Women Who Wore Them

 Mumtaz in “Brahmachari” (1968)

 The saree that kickstarted the saree-gown trend and the OG orange saree of Bollywood is Mumtaz’s orange saree from Brahmachari.
 This look made heads turn then and even now.
-While the drape style might be very 70s, the saree itself is on-point with the dopamine trend we have going on, don’t you think?
+While the bollywood saree might be very 70s, the saree itself is on-point with the dopamine trend we have going on, don’t you think?